janfreyberg/janfreyberg.github.io/_includes/ssvep-analysis.md

 #### **SSVEP Analysis** ####

-I'm also working on a package that makes it easier to analyse steady-state visually evoked potentials (SSVEPs).
-This package will include functions that analyse neural oscillations based on the prior information of what frequency you used to stimulate the participant.
-It will hopefully also make it easy to identify and analyse harmonics, intermodulation frequencies, and signal-to-noise ratios of SSVEPs.

-The project isn't ready for release yet, but if you're interested, get in touch.
+I've also developed a package that makes it easier to analyse steady-state evoked potentials.
+Primarily because I work with steady-state __visually__ evoked potentials (SSVEPs), this is called [ssvepy](https://github.com/janfreyberg/ssvepy), but it works with any evoked-frequency / frequency-tagging data.
+Based on MNE-python data structures, you simply initialise a data class with epoched data as well as your stimulation frequencies, and it automatically calculates your signal-to-noise ratio at stimulation frequencies as well as harmonics (and, in the future, intermodulation frequencies).

+You can check out the [example notebook](https://github.com/janfreyberg/ssvepy/blob/master/example.ipynb) on github, and install the package via `pip install git+https://github.com/janfreyberg/ssvepy.git`